-Regular smear tests boost chances of cure from 66 percent to 92 percentMarch 2nd, 2012 in Cancer /
+Regular smear tests boost chances of cure from 66 percent to 92 percentMarch 2, 2012 in Medicine & Health / Cancer

 Women can boost their chances of surviving cervical cancer substantially through regular cervical screening, claims a research paper published today in the British Medical Journal.